JetSetIlly/Gopher2600/README.md

 ### Performance

 The development machine for `Gopher2600` was an i3-3225 with 16GB of RAM.
-Host operating system throughout the development has been a GNU/Linux system.
+Host operating system throughout the development has been a Linux system (4.x series).

-In playmode I can get a sustained frame rate of 60fps.
-However, video output is not properly vsynced and the audio buffer is not handled very well, sometimes running out of bits, resulting in pops and stutters in the sound.
+In playmode I can get a sustained frame rate of 60fps capped - good enough for NTSC.
+This includes emulation of the ARM7 chip if required.

-In debug mode, I can get around 35fps - good enough for development work.
+In debug mode, I can get around 35fps.

 To get a performance rating for your installation you can run the following:

 	> gopher2600 performance -display -fpscap=false

 Which gives the maximum frame rate with the display.
+Omit the `-display` option for an absolute value.

-Memory usage is around 40MB of system memory in playmode and around 120MB in debug mode.
+Memory usage is currently around 40MB of system memory in playmode and around 120MB in debug mode.
 This can vary on the ROM used however.
 It shouldn't ever be a problem on modern hardware.

 A `statsview` is also available.
 See the section below on the [Statistics Viewer](#statistics-viewer) for details.

 ## Compilation

-The project has most recently been tested with Go v1.15.
-Earlier versions may work but v1.15 is recommended due to recent performance improvements.
+The project has most recently been tested with Go v1.16.5.
+Earlier versions may work but the v1.16 series is recommended due to recent performance improvements.

 The project uses the Go module system and dependencies will be resolved automatically.
 Do note however, that you will also require the SDL development